 The low proportion of people from black and minority ethnic backgrounds living within the District means that we must take particular care in using the most appropriate means for seeking their views.
-We will engage with representative and liaison groups.
+We will engage with representative and liaison groups in accordance with our duties.
 We will continue to engage with groups representing disabled people, people from ethnic minorities, lesbians, gay, bisexual and transgender people; and we will encourage these groups to work with us to improve our services.